-You can filter the projects by thematic category and region using the green filter box displayed at the top right of the project database page.
+You can filter the projects by technology, kind of project, region, country, funding source etc. using the green filter box displayed at the top right of the project database page.

-You can search for a keyword in the project title or the organisations carrying out the projects by using the search field (note this is only a simple search, not a smart search like the algorithm in Google).
+You can search for a keyword in the project title, subtitle or the organisation's name by using the search field.

 You can order the projects by starting year, project title or organisation name.

-Additional information about the projects supported by the Bill & Melinda Gates Foundation:
+Information about projects supported by the Bill & Melinda Gates Foundation: